Jimmy Kirkwood (field hockey)

-Jimmy Kirkwood (born 12 February 1962) is a former field hockey player from Northern Ireland who represented both Ireland and Great Britain at international level.
+James William Kirkwood (born 12 February 1962) is a former field hockey player from Northern Ireland who represented both Ireland and Great Britain at international level.
 He represented Great Britain at the 1988 Summer Olympics when they won the gold medal.
 He also represented Ireland at the 1990 Men's Hockey World Cup.
 Kirkwood was also an Ireland cricket international.

+Biography

 Early years, family and education

 Kirkwood was educated at Friends' School, Lisburn and Queen's University Belfast where he studied Economics.
 In his youth, in addition to playing field hockey and cricket, Kirkwood also included played rugby union, playing for Friends' School, Lisburn in the Ulster Schools' Cup.

-Field hockey
+Field hockey career

-Domestic teams

 At senior club level, Kirkwood played for Queen's University, Belfast YMCA and Lisnagarvey.
 During his club career he won ten Irish Senior Cup winners medals.
 He won his first with Queen's in 1981 and his second with Belfast YMCA in 1985.
 Then between 1987–88 and 1993–94 he was an ever-present in the Lisnagarvey team that won the cup for seven successive seasons.
 He won his tenth medal when Lisnagarvey won the cup in 1996–97.

-International

-Ireland

 Kirkwood was a member of the Ireland team that were silver medallists at the 1978 EuroHockey Junior Championship.
 Other members of the team included Martin Sloan, Billy McConnell and Stephen Martin.
 He made his senior debut for Ireland at the age of 18 in 1981.
 He subsequently represented Ireland at the 1987, 1991 and 1995 Men's EuroHockey Nations Championships.
 He also represented Ireland at the 1990 Men's Hockey World Cup.
-During the latter tournament, during a match against Canada, Kirkwood sustained a horrific injury when he felt the full force of an opponents stick in his face.
+During the latter tournament, during a match against Canada, Kirkwood sustained a horrific injury when he felt the full force of an opponent's stick in his face.
 He was taken to hospital and missed the rest of the tournament.
 In 2014 Kirkwood was inducted into the Irish Hockey Association Hall of Fame.

-Great Britain

 Kirkwood made his debut for Great Britain at the 1987 Men's Hockey Champions Trophy tournament.
 He subsequently represented Great Britain at the 1988 Summer Olympics, winning a gold medal.